raelgc/zenhub_viewer/README.md

 # ZenHub Viewer

-ZenHub Viewer is a non official desktop viewer for [ZenHub](https://www.zenhub.com/).
+ZenHub Viewer is a non official desktop client for [ZenHub](https://www.zenhub.com/).

 ZenHub is a team collaboration tool build directly into GitHub.